Florence Cushman: Career at the Harvard College Observatory

 Florence Cushman worked and was a member of the Harvard College Observatory from 1888 to 1937.
-She started her work by observing and classifying starts as one of Annie Jump Cannon’s assistants.
+She started her work by observing and classifying stars as one of Annie Jump Cannon’s assistants.
 Florence was also in charge of proofreading text and tables in the catalogs before publication alongside other colleagues.
 Over the course of her forty-nine years at Harvard, she employed the objective prism method to analyze, classify, and catalog the optical spectra of hundreds of thousands of stars.
 In the 19th century, the photographic revolution enabled more detailed analysis of the night sky than had been possible with solely eye-based observations.
 In order to obtain optical spectra for measurement, male astronomers at the Observatory worked at night, exposing glass photographic plates to capture the astronomical images.

 Harvard Computers and Mary Anna Palmer Draper are pictured together.
 Taken in the long computing room on the south side of the second floor of the building in 1891, facing east.
 Left to right: unknown woman (standing), unknown woman (seated), possibly Evelyn Leland, Mrs. Draper (seated), Antonia Maury, Williamina Fleming, possibly Mabel C. Stevens (or some other Stevens), probably Florence Cushman, unknown woman.

 During the daytime, female assistants like Florence analyzed the resultant spectra by reducing values, computing magnitudes, and cataloging their findings.
 She is credited with determining the positions and magnitudes of the stars listed in the 1918 edition of the Henry Draper Catalogue, which featured the spectra of roughly 222,000 stars.
 In describing the dedication and efficiency with which the Harvard Computers, including Florence, undertook this effort, Edward Pickering said, "a loss of one minute in the reduction of each estimate would delay the publication of the entire work by the equivalent of the time of one assistant for two years."
 She is referred to as a “dignified galleon of a woman” and a “Lady of the Old School” by Cecilia Payne-Gaposchkin, a fellow Women Astronomical Computers member that discovered the chemical composition of stars and pointed out the abundancy of hydrogen and helium atoms in them.